GSA/digitalgov.gov/content/posts/2014-08-13-photo-carousels-on-mobile-websites-use-with-caution.md

   - Web Content Managers Forum
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/08/250-x-244-GSA-Mobile-Site-Slider.jpg" alt="250 x 244 GSA Mobile Site Slider" %}You might recognize them by the user controls, if provided, that allow you to move from one newsy item to the next.
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/08/250-x-244-GSA-Mobile-Site-Slider.jpg" alt="250 x 244 GSA Mobile Site Slider" >}}You might recognize them by the user controls, if provided, that allow you to move from one newsy item to the next.
 They go by various names, including: carousel, slider, slideshow, banner, and gallery.
 Many government homepages have them.

 In a recent email exchange on the [Web Content Managers listserv](https://www.WHATEVER/communities/web-managers-forum/web-content-managers-listserv/ "Web Content Managers Listserv"), the consensus was carousels met the internal, official need to share information.
 However, most agreed carousels were a necessary evil, but in general preference, were an annoyance.